 Depth information on a nautical chart is generally displayed as depth soundings, depth contours, and depth areas.
 Depth contours are used to connect soundings of equal elevation referenced to a specific sounding datum.

-The introduction of a fourth depth source, S-102 gridded data, enhances navigation decision making by providing the mariner with the ability to visualize and colour a pseudo three-dimensional, sun-illuminated, contiguous image of the seafloor.
+The introduction of an additional depth source, S-102 gridded data, enhances navigation decision making by providing the mariner with the ability to visualize and colour a pseudo three-dimensional, sun-illuminated, contiguous image of the seafloor.
 While this is a benefit, producers should understand that the selection of an improper grid resolution (that is too coarse, or too fine) may complicate the overall navigation solution when displayed with traditional depth information.
 Table 11-1 provides informative grid resolutions for each charting scale to aid in the selection of a final grid resolution.
 It should be noted that Table 11-1 does not contain mandatory resolutions.
 Final identification of the “appropriate” resolution is left to the data producer.

 Use of sun-illumination

 S-102 data can be visualized as a sun-illuminated or static (flat) dataset.
 The depiction of sun-illumination requires the entry of a sun azimuth and corresponding elevation.
+Figure 9-1 shows the difference between a sun-illuminated and static (flat) surface.

 Informative values for sun azimuth angle and elevation have been provided in Table 9-1.
-Figure 9-1 shows the difference between a sun-illuminated and static (flat) surface.
-Table 9-1 - Sun Azimuth and Elevation Values